Kartikeya2510/Devil_fruit/README.md

 # Devil_fruit
-Describes variety of Devil fruits.
+Describes a variety of Devil fruits.